minprog/app-studio/45 Projects/60 Trivia/content.md

 - We drew multiple GamePlay controllers.
 In case you are making a full-on trivia app, it might support a few "game modes", e.g. single player versus multiple player.
 But it's not required, so start small!
 - The arrows in the diagram should be read as "uses".
 For example, the GamePlay controller uses the Trivia helper class, which can provide questions as the game progresses.
 - Feel free to change the design of your classes, but we think that the design as presented above is sensible and should help you get started quickly.
+- We did not explicitly add

+> A note about names.
+On most platforms, classes should hint at what they **are**.
+That's why on Android, all activities' names end with `Activity`.
+On iOS, controllers' names end with `ViewController`.
+Helper classes' names should end with `Helper` or maybe something more specific.
+Exception to this rule are model classes, which usually have names that purely refer to the "domain" of the app; in this case, things like `Highscore` or `Question`.

 ## How to get started